apimdavid/patroneos/README.md

 # Patroneos [![Build Status](https://travis-ci.org/EOSIO/patroneos.svg?branch=master)](https://travis-ci.org/EOSIO/patroneos)

-## Notes for API.market/AIKON
+### Notes for API.market/AIKON
 This forked repo contains a configuration appropriate for use with API.market.

-Run

 First, you will need to supply the correct SSL certificate at docker/proxy/haproxy/ore.pem.

-Then:
+Then, run:

 ```
 docker-compose build; docker-compose up
 ```

-And then obtain the current patroneos filter-mode configuration using
+And then obtain the currently running patroneos filter-mode configuration using

 ```
 curl http://localhost:8081/patroneos/config >/tmp/anyfile